 The study is a useful complement to CEMR’s own survey of national associations of local and regional governments on the question of local finances and COVID.
 Indeed, there are shared results: local finances are under extreme strain and there needs to be effective national support and coordination to overcome the crisis.

 RRF - 10.11.2020adopted the Recovery and Resilience Facility, the core of the European Union’s plan to tackle the effects of the COVID-19 pandemic.
 Parliament voted for €672.5 billion in grants and loans to support EU countries for four years, which would only be available to governments respecting the rule of law and European values.

 To take advantage of the funds, national governments must draft recovery and resilience plans consistent with a number of EU priorities, including green transition, digital transformation and territorial cohesion.
 Member States are invited to describe the role of their regional and local governments in developing the plans, but how deeply involved they will be remains to be seen.
 Parliament and national governments in Council must now negotiate an agreement on the scheme, even as Member States are bitterly divided over the rule of law provisions.

 That’s why CEMR and the Committee of the Regions are joining forces to ensure that municipalities, regions and their associations can make their voice heard in the drafting of the national plans using the EU recovery funds.
 Several actions are being planned including a survey of local governments and their associations on their involvement in national recovery plans, a detailed study and several events.
 These feed into both national and European advocacy efforts.
 Stay tuned!

-Director of PLATFORMA
+Director of Operations, Director of PLATFORMA

-Tel. : +32 2 842 67 76
+Tel : +32 2 842 67 76